What is the CCBHC Mentorship Program?

 Program participants commit to the following:

 • Collaborative partnership with your matched mentee(s).
-Mentorship teams are allowed flexibilities in frequency, type and approach to engaging with each other, but commit to meeting for at least an hour every month.
+Mentor teams are allowed flexibilities in frequency, type and approach to engaging with each other, but commit to meeting for at least an hour every month.

 • Attendance at quarterly virtual events with all program participants designed to cultivate peer sharing on best practices and lessons learned